Saraivinha1703/nextjs-ai-chat/README.md

 }

 ```
-The important part here is how we render the messages which is with the `display`, `attachments` and `loading` properties returned from the server action and adding the user's input to the UI in the `handleSubmit` method.
+The important part here is how we render the messages which is with the `display` property returned from the server action and adding the user's input to the UI in the `handleSubmit` method.

 # Extra
 Have fun chating with the **AI**, just be careful with what you wish for ☠️☠️